20 Great Exit Interview Questions You Need to Ask

-To help, we've put together 20 of the best exit interview questions to ask, which will help you uncover hidden patterns, identify potential problems, and protect employee retention.
+To help, we've put together 20 of the best exit interview and survey questions to ask, which will help you uncover hidden patterns, identify potential problems, and protect employee retention.

 Why Are Exit Interviews Important?

-Exit interviews are important because they offer deep insights into your workplace culture, day-to-day processes and management solutions.
+Exit interviews and exit surveys are important because they offer more honest insights into your workplace culture, day-to-day processes and management solutions.
 They also help you understand why people are deciding to leave your organization.

 While negative feedback can be hard to take, without an exit interview in place, your organization can miss out on vital opportunities to improve the employee experience and boost employee retention.